 In making our investment decisions for the Liquefaction Project, we have relied on several economic development programs in Louisiana, including Industrial Tax Exemption ("ITE") contracts.
-If we were to lose significant tax incentives through the economic development programs or if the ITE contracts were declared void, the loss of such tax incentives and/or exemptions could have a material adverse effect on our business, financial condition, operating results, liquidity and prospects.
+If we were to lose significant tax incentives through the economic development programs or if the ITE contracts were declared void, the loss of such tax incentives and/or exemptions could have a material adverse effect on our business, contracts, financial condition, operating results, cash flow, liquidity and prospects.

 SPL has utilized the ITE program, which is available for a "new" manufacturing establishment or an "addition" to an existing manufacturing establishment.
-SPL has entered into a total of eight ITE contracts, which exempt from ad valorem property taxes all of SPL's assets when placed in service.
+SPL has entered into a total of nine ITE contracts, which exempt from ad valorem property taxes all of SPL's assets when placed in service.

 On October 12, 2016, a lawsuit was filed by JMCB, LLC ("JMCB") against SPL, the Louisiana Department of Economic Development ("LED") and the Louisiana Board of Commerce and Industry ("BCI") (the "Pending Matter").
 In the Pending Matter, JMCB contends that one of SPL's ITE contracts should be declared an improper and unauthorized act of BCI.
-JMCB asks the court to declare the contract null and void and without legal effect, as well as for incidental damages in the form of any taxes not paid in reliance on the exemption granted under the ITE contract.
+JMCB asks the court to declare the contract null and void and without legal effect.
 JMCB's petition is filed as a class action that seeks declaratory relief for all similarly situated taxpayers in Cameron Parish and for the governmental agencies that would have received the ad valorem property taxes, but for the ITE contract.
-SPL believes that the likelihood that the resolution of the Pending Matter will have a material adverse effect on our business, financial condition, operating results, liquidity or prospects is remote.
-If we do not prevail in the Pending Matter, the loss of such tax exemption could have a material adverse effect on our business, financial condition, operating results, liquidity and prospects.
+SPL believes that the likelihood that the resolution of the Pending Matter will have a material adverse effect on our business, contracts, financial condition, operating results, cash flow, liquidity or prospects is remote.
+If we do not prevail in the Pending Matter, the loss of such tax exemption could have a material adverse effect on our business, contracts, financial condition, operating results, cash flow, liquidity and prospects.